thesofproject/linux/Documentation/driver-api/soundwire/stream.rst

 	                                                   +---------------+

-Example 5: Stereo Stream with L and R channel is rendered by two different Ports of the Master and is received by only single Port of the Slave interface. ::
+Example 5: Stereo Stream with L and R channel is rendered by two different Ports of the Manager and is received by only single Port of the Slave interface. ::

 	+--------------------+